 If you want to sell your analytics software, you would like to target a web analytics expert instead of some intern, wouldn’t you?

-It’s not always a good idea to spend your ads on large audiences.
-By narrowing down your targeting features to decision-makers, you’ll be making your ad campaign on LinkedIn much more effective.
+Spending your ads on large audiences is not always a good idea.
+By narrowing down your targeting features to decision-makers, you’ll make your LinkedIn ad campaign much more effective.

 Be strategic about including or excluding your followers

 In the targeting criteria, you’ll find the options to include or exclude your company’s followers.
 If you include current followers, you’re most likely to get engagement on your ad.
 This would serve as social proof and make your brand more trustworthy.